Developer-Bear/RNG_CarBomb/README.md

 # RNG_CarBomb
- useable item that you attach to a vehicle
+ This is a useable item for the ESX framework that the player can plant on a car.
+There are five different methods of making the vehicle explode.

  ## Created for Rogue Nation Gaming by Bear